 Our educational resources have been developed specifically to support how the moderator interacts with their audience.
 The objective is to encourage and structure debate and lead to an increased understanding of the issues of water governance.
-Within the teaching category of resources, you will find three key types:
+Within the teaching category of resources, you will find three key types (sorted by alphabetical order):

 - Serious Games

 A fictional framework firmly grounded in reality is mapped out for participants.
 This simulated situation - a problem or issue linked to the management of water - is created enabling participants to reflect fully on the different roles that are involved.
 Participants are encouraged to consider first-hand the strategic decisions that need to be taken to reach a conclusion or objective.

 The material includes a full briefing on the general context, specifics on the situation under consideration and an outline of the different roles that need to be assumed within the serious game.
 There is also helpful advice included on how to moderate the game and how to encourage discussion.
 As participants will soon discover, water management issues can quickly lead to very tense situations.
 This education tool helps to focus attention on the problem or issue at hand and also the steps that are necessary to ensure a resolution is reached.

 - Summer School in Water Governance: Framework and Negotiations

 The Summer School in Water Governance: Frameworks and Negotiations has been developed by the Education and Research component of the Geneva Water Hub and targets professional acting at strategic levels and aiming to develop analytical skills on water governance processes.
 This programme deliver skills and analytical tools based on scientific research that are applicable in professional contexts.
 It is also an occasion to reflect on - amongst other - water governance stakes and uncertainties in a multidisciplinary perspective and analyse hydro-diplomacy and actors’ strategies.
 The training is usely spread on two weeks in the months of May and/or June each year.